Columbia Eneutseak: Career

-In 1909, Eneutseak was voted "Queen of the Carnival" at the Alaska–Yukon–Pacific Exposition in Seattle.
+In 1909, Eneutseak was voted "Queen of the Pay Streak" at the Alaska–Yukon–Pacific Exposition in Seattle.
 Soon after, Eneutseak starred in the Selig Polyscope Company's The Way of the Eskimo (1911, now lost) based on a story she wrote while she was a teenager.
 She also appeared in Lost in the Arctic (1911), The Seminole's Sacrifice (1911), The Witch of the Everglades (1911), Life on the Border (1911), God's Country and the Woman (1916), The Flame of the Yukon (1917), and The Last of the Mohicans (1920).

 In 1915, after appearing at the Panama–Pacific International Exposition in San Francisco, Eneutseak and her family moved to Santa Monica, California, to establish an "Eskimo Village" attraction on the city's Ocean Park pier; their attraction and several others were destroyed by fire in Ocean Park at the end of 1915.
 After marriage and motherhood, she managed an apartment building in Southern California.